-Answer: Currently the Listeria, Salmonella and E. coli 0157 assays cassettes are AOAC validated.
+Answer: The Listeria, Salmonella and E. coli O157 assay cassettes are AOAC validated.

-2. How does the FoodChek™ MICT reader work?
+- How does the FoodChek™ MICT® Reader work?

-Answer: The FoodChek™ instrument performs quantitative biochemical assays in a lateral flow format using super paramagnetic particles as the label.
-FoodChek™ assays, labeled with magnetic particles and read on the FoodChek™ instrument, demonstrate superior dynamic range and detection sensitivity when compared to conventional optical detection instruments.
+Answer: The FoodChek™ MICT® Reader instrument performs quantitative biochemical assays in a lateral flow format using super paramagnetic particles as the label.
+FoodChek™ assays, labeled with magnetic particles and read on the FoodChek™ MICT® Reader instrument, demonstrate superior dynamic range and detection sensitivity when compared to conventional optical detection instrument.

-Answer: A Verification Test Cassette is included with the system.
-You can verify the FoodChek™ measurement accuracy and performance with the supplied verification cassette.
-This cassette contains three stable, calibrated test regions on one test strip.
+Answer: A Verification Test Cassette is included with the MICT® System.
+You can verify the MICT® Reader’s measurement accuracy and performance with the supplied verification cassette.
+This cassette contains three stable and calibrated test regions on one test strip.
 They are used to verify the instrument’s internal calibration (accuracy) and performance (noise).

-6. How big is the FoodChek™ MICT reader?
+- How big is the FoodChek™ MICT® Reader?

-Answer: The FoodChek™ MICT reader requires an optimal operating range of 5 – 35 degrees C and 20 - 85% non-condensing relative humidity.
+Answer: The FoodChek™ MICT reader requires an optimal operating range of 5 to 35º C and 20 to 85% non-condensing relative humidity.

-8. What happens if the FoodChek™ reader fails?
+- What happens if the FoodChek™ MICT® Reader fails?

-Answer: If the instrument fails, FoodChek™ will provide you a temporary loaner unit while your reader is repaired.
+Answer: If the instrument fails, FoodChek™ will provide you with a temporary loan unit while your reader is repaired.

 Actero™ Enrichment Media